Framework for Investments Policy 214.00

 - Liquidity: Investments will be made after careful consideration of future expected liabilities.
 The cash position of the College will be maintained at a level adequate to meet these requirements.
 Maturities on these investments will be selected in such a way as to provide income stability.

 - Yield: Investments will be made with the expectation of a reasonable rate of return while maintaining prudent investment principles.
 A competitive bid process will be used to encourage a favorable yield.

 - Fiduciary Trust: Investments will be managed with a degree of professionalism that is worthy of the public trust.
 Investment officials will avoid any transaction that might erode the public confidence.
-Investment activities will be made within the generally accepted accounting principles of separation of function.
-The official in charge of accounting for the college shall not make investments.
-Conversely, the official making investments shall not be responsible for the accounting function of the college.
+Investment activities will be performed under appropriate systems of internal controls and will be subject to internal and external audit procedures.